 Are you experiencing chronic knee pain after a sports injury?
 Is your life after your knee injury giving you sleepless nights?
 Have you tried a copper compression knee sleeve to remedy the aches, pains and expediate the healing process?
-If you are experiencing knee pain right now, don’t lose hope.
+If you want to strengthen your knees but don’t know how to exercise with knee pain, don’t lose hope.
 There are a lot of people who are experiencing the same pain as you but have found a way to permanently stop their knee pain.
 Let me tell you how!

 Knee Pain: A Common Problem among Athletes

 Let’s take a look at some stats: A study conducted with statistics taken from 1999 to 2008 found out that there were about six and a half million knee injuries reported by emergency departments in the US.
 That means that there is about 2.3 knee injuries every 1000, the highest of which are from the ages of 15 – 24.
 In sports alone, 15% of injuries involve the knee; 50% of which require a doctor visit from those suffering knee pain.
 This means that it can cause disability or immobility.
 Basketball and football are the top 2 sports that have the highest knee injury rate.